 Salesforce: source of information and knowledge

 Meanwhile…regardless of how many systems a company operates as part of its operations, information from each of them should be available in an aggregated version.
 This will give you a complete look at both the individual consumer and the broader trends (perceived by cumulative data).
 The vision behind the tools developed by Salesforce is to provide users with a uniform view that collects information from various sources – internal and external.
-This applies to both individual Cloudy Salesforce and additional tools important for a given organization.
-It can be an online store, social media or other systems and applications.
-This approach enables not only the aggregation of data, but also their practical use – from generating reports and predictions, to automating and personalizing activities (e.g. communication, sales).
+This applies to both individual instances of Salesforce Marketing Cloud and additional tools that are important for a given organization.
+It can be an online store, social media, or other systems and applications.
+This approach enables not only the aggregation of data but also its practical use – from generating reports and predictions to automating and personalizing activities (e.g., communication, sales).
+The Journey Builder in Salesforce Marketing Cloud does exactly that.
+It gathers customer data from any source based on attributes, browsing behaviors, and purchase history and enables its immediate use.

 Single Source of Truth